 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level (AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. - Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety. - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Avg: Regulatory compliance with some MCLs are based on running average of monthly samples. - ppb: parts per billion or micrograms per liter, or one ounce in 7,350,000 gallons of water ppm: parts per million or milligrams per liter, or one ounce in 7,350 gallons of water pCi/1; picocuries per liter (a measure of radiation) - na: not applicable. - Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water. - Level 1 Assessment: A level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment: A level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why E.coli MCL violation has occurred and / or why total coliform bacteria have been found in our water system on multiple occasions.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level (AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow - Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ALGs allow for a margin of safety - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Avg: Regulatory compliance with some MCLs are based on running average of monthly samples. - ppb: parts per billion or micrograms per liter or one ounce in 7,350,000 gallons of water ppm: parts per million or milligrams per liter or one ounce per 7,350 gallons of water pCi/1: picocuries per liter (a measure of radiation) - mrem: millirems per year (a measure of radiation absorbed by the body) - na: not applicable. - Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water. - Level 1 Assessment: A level 1 assessment is a study of the water system to identify potential problems (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment: A level 2 assessments a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/ or why total coliform bacteria have been found in our water system on multiple occasions.